Flushing Meadows–Corona Park: 1939–1940 Fair and aftermath

 In 1935, the site, now planned as "Flushing Meadow Park", was selected for what would become the 1939 World's Fair.
 In addition to the ash dumps and undeveloped meadows, houses in Corona east of 111th Street, adjacent to the dumps, were condemned and added to the site, displacing residents.
 The plans were drafted by Parks Department landscape architect Gilmore David Clarke and his partner Michael Rapuano, designed in Beaux-Arts style.
 Work on the World's Fair site began on June 16, 1936.
 The project primarily involved leveling the ash mounds, with the leftover material used to fill other areas of the meadow.
 Two sites were excavated to create Meadow and Willow Lake, while much of the Flushing River was diverted into underground culverts.
 A floodgate was built to prevent tidal flow from flooding the lakes.
 In addition to recreation, the lakes would serve as repositories for excess storm runoff.
 The dirt from the lake sites was used as additional topsoil for the park.
 The project was an around-the-clock job, with 450 workers operating on three daily shifts.
 Workers had to combat the effects of high tide, and dust storms created by the ash.
 The work significantly changed the topography of the meadows, differing from that created by glaciation.
 Thousands of trees were transplanted to the fair site in order to create a natural landscape.
 Meanwhile, thousands of 100 ft Douglas fir timbers were driven into the ground to act as pilings for the foundations of the fair structures.
 The pedestrian plan called for numerous wide tree-lined pathways, including a central "Cascade Mall" leading to the Trylon and Perisphere, many of which would be retained for the park.

 Faced with having to dispose of the mountains of ashes, Moses incorporated a significant portion of the refuse into the bases of several roadways that bordered or bisected the park.
 This included the Van Wyck Expressway (Interstate 678) running along the eastern side of the park, the nearby Interboro Parkway (now Jackie Robinson Parkway), and the Long Island Expressway (Interstate 495) that divides the park into north and south halves.
 The Grand Central Parkway separates a western lobe from the main part of the northern half, while the east-west Jewel Avenue bisects the southern half.
 The success of the Flushing Meadows site as a garbage dump-turned-park led Moses and the city to develop other wetlands in the city into parks via short-term refuse landfilling.
 This process was used to create Marine Park and Spring Creek Park in Brooklyn, and Ferry Point Park in the Bronx.
 This was also the original plan for the Fresh Kills and Edgemere landfills, which remained open past their expected tenure and became large and long-term municipal waste sites.
-The Fresh Kills site is currently being developed into Freshkills Park.
+The Fresh Kills site was developed into Freshkills Park in the early 21st century.